 Awarded to graduate or undergraduate who are visually impaired or have other disabilities.
 The deadline is June 1st.

-Awarded to single parents pursuing there graduate or undergraduate degree.
-The deadline is August 1st.
+Awarded to single parents pursuing their graduate or undergraduate degree.
+The deadline is April 1st.

 The IU South Bend and IU Foundation Online Scholarship Application

 To access the more than 200 IU South Bend and IU Foundation scholarship opportunities, students must complete the Online Scholarship Application (OSA) no later than March 10th each year.
 The OSA provides students the opportunity to be considered for the greatest number of scholarships available at IU South Bend.
 Students completing the OSA will be considered for Institutional, Alumni, Departmental, and IU Foundation scholarships.

 - Available for tuition purposes to graduate students who are legal U.S. citizens or eligible non-citizens but are non-residents of Indiana.
 This scholarship allows a limited number of qualified students to receive a scholarship of $300 per credit hour, with a maximum of 45 credit hours per student.